lewhfree/AltServer-Linux/README.md

   		- Either install yourself or run
   			$ sudo curl -sSL https://get.docker.com | sh
   		- If you get an error google "How to install docker **YOUR OPERATING SYSTEM and VERSION**
+  	2. Need to Know
+  		- In the instructions, // is used as a comment and should NOT be executed.
+  		- The character # is the linux prompt character and should NOT be executed.
+  		- Questions?
+Create an issue!
   ```
 - Build
   ```
-    1. Run alpine docker (change --platform to corresponding architecture you want): docker run --platform=linux/arm/v6 --name altserver-builder-alpine -it alpine:3.15 -- Everything from now on unless specified is inside this Docker container.
+    1. Run alpine docker (change --platform to corresponding architecture you want): docker run --platform=linux/arm/v6 --name altserver-builder-alpine -it alpine:3.15
+  	// Everything from now on unless specified is inside this Docker container.
     2. Install dependencies:
   	# cd
   	# apk add zsh git curl wget g++ clang boost-static ninja boost-dev cmake make sudo bash nano libressl-dev util-linux-dev zlib-dev zlib-static python3